This is the multi-page printable view of this section. Click here to print.

 Loading the Protegrity Appliance from an Amazon Machine Image (AMI)

-This section describes the tasks that need to be performed for loading the Protegrity appliance from an AMI, which is provided by Protegrity.
+This section describes the tasks that need to be performed for loading the ESA appliance from an AMI, which is provided by Protegrity.

-1 - Creating an Instance of the Protegrity Appliance from the AMI
+1 - Creating an ESA Instance from the AMI

-Perform the following steps to create an instance of the Protegrity appliance using an AMI.
+Perform the following steps to create an ESA instance using an AMI.

 1. Access AWS at the following URL: